Nanboku-chō period: Kenmu Restoration: 1333–1336

 In the spring of 1333, the Emperor Go-Daigo and his supporters planned to restore the glory of the imperial court.
 Emperor Daigo (AD 901–923), who lived at a time when the court had no strong rivals and effective rule was exercised directly from the throne, became Go-Daigo's adopted name and model.
 The Kenmu Restoration was a conscious movement to restore the imperial power vis-a-vis the warrior class.
 Two of the movement's greatest spokesmen were Prince Morinaga and Kitabatake Chikafusa.
 Prince Morinaga was Go-Daigo's son, and archrival to Ashikaga Takauji since he advocated the militarization of the nobles as a necessary step towards effective rule.
 Morinaga epitomized Chikafusa as the latter was a Kyoto noble who was also military general.
 During the long siege in Hitachi (1338–1343), Chikafusa wrote the Jinnō Shōtōki, an influential work on the legitimacy of the Japanese imperial system.
-Which would later become an ideological base of the Meiji Restoration in the 19th century.
+This text would later become an ideological base of the Meiji Restoration in the 19th century.

-However, the Kenmu Restoration failed due to Go-Daigo's desire to restore not only imperial power, but also its culture.
-He wrote a treatise (Kenmu Nenchū Gyōji) to revive court ceremonies that had fallen out of use.
-In 1336 Takauji rebelled against the imperial court and proclaimed the beginning of a new shogunate.
-After his proclamation, he was forced to retreat to Kyūshū after the imperialist forces of Kitabatake Akiie attacked and defeated him near Kyoto.
-This betrayal of the Kenmu Restoration by Takauji blackened his name in later periods of Japanese history, and officially started the Nanboku-chō War.
-Earlier historiography taught the Restoration failed due to the ineffectiveness in rewarding lands to the samurai.
-However, it is now clear that the Restoration was effective in this respect.
-Therefore, Takauji's rebellion and desire to create a new warrior regime was a prime determinant in the Restoration's failure.
-His rebellion encouraged the warrior class who desired to see the creation of another military regime modeled after the Kamakura bakufu.